About

 GAČR logo

-We offer students professional studies in the field of electrical drives and their components.
-These disciplines are complemented by other courses that expand the basic knowledge of the electrical engineer.
-They cover in particular the areas of digital control; the generation, distribution and use of electrical energy; mechanical components of drives and their modelling; and the use of PLCs and microprocessors in electrical engineering.
+Within the EEM - Electrical Engineering, Energy and Management programme, we teach courses focused on electrical machines, devices, drives, power converters and their control.
+These disciplines are complemented by other courses that expand the basic knowledge.
+These include the areas of digital control, power generation, distribution and utilization, mechanical components of drives and their modeling, and the use of PLCs and microprocessors in power systems.

 Professional laboratories